oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 ![](xic.svg)

-From the three traces, the peaks at higher m/z appear shifted to slightly later retention times, consistent with a **descending** m/z acquisition order.
-While Agilent GC–MS instruments are known to acquire in descending order, plotting prominent ions with widely separated m/z values allows the acquisition order to be inferred empirically when it is not known *a priori*.
-We next use this information to correct for the intra-scan time shift and align the chromatographic traces.
+From the three traces, the peaks at higher m/z appear shifted to slightly later retention times, consistent with a **descending** m/z acquisition order when the scan time is referenced to the scan **start**.
+In a descending scan, higher m/z ions sample a moving peak earlier within each scan than lower m/z ions for the same scan‑level time.
+Points on the left slope are therefore sampled earlier by higher m/z, whereas on the right slope the opposite holds.
+The net effect is a modest right‑shift of high‑m/z peaks relative to low‑m/z peaks.
+If the reported scan time corresponds to the scan **end**, the observed shift would instead imply an **ascending** acquisition order.
+While Agilent GC–MS instruments are known to acquire in descending order, plotting prominent ions with widely separated m/z values allows the acquisition order to be inferred empirically when it is not known *a priori*, once a scan‑time reference (start/middle/end, typically start) is decided on (and can be chosen arbitrarily for inference).
+We next use this information to correct for the intra‑scan time shift and align the chromatographic traces.

 ```@example 1
 # Plot the chromatograms of m/z 57, 239, and 408 using shifted retentions